usdot-jpo-codehub/codehub-readme-template/README.md

 ## Versioning

-*Optional - use this section to explain what versioning technique your project uses and how major and minor versions differ*
+*Optional - use this section to explain what versioning technique your project uses and how major and minor versions differ.*

 Example: